 “This predicament is not unique to the administrations in which I served, or to the United States.
 It has existed at all times and in most countries.
 I have never seen a thoughtful examination of the problem.
 It existed then, it exists today, and it ought to be recognized and planned for when organizing a government.”
 Robert S. McNamara, In Retrospect: The Tragedy and Lessons of Vietnam, Times Books, 1995, page xvii, (reprinted by permission; italics mine).

 The most candid expression of Chinese weapon management, called the School of Law, emerged during the Warring States period of weapon chaos, circa 450-300 BCE.
-At that time, tens of millions of Chinese died at each other’s hands in all-out war, its resulting famine and pestilence.
-Shang Yang, Prime Minister of the Chin Empire, listed two government functions: warfare and agriculture.
+At that time, tens of millions of Chinese died at each other’s hands in all-out war, subsequent famine and pestilence.
+Shang Yang, Prime Minister of the Chin Empire, listed only two government functions: warfare and agriculture.
+He reduced governance to two key functions: regimenting as many killers as possible and feeding them.
 His so-called Legalist philosophy was comparable to modern Western “political realism.”
-It reduced governance to two key functions: regimenting as many killers as possible and feeding them.

-Not bad for a nation whose warring factions had buried alive an army of 200,000 surrendered rebels, and done so twice!
+Not bad for a nation whose different warring factions had buried alive an army of 200,000 surrendered rebels, and done so twice!
 And let famine carry off thirty million countrymen in five years, twice?
-Matchless motivation to attend to one’s business slightly less horrifically next time.
-I leave you to image the nightmares of the leadership at the time.
+A matchless motivation to attend slightly better to business next time.
+I leave you to image the ghost-haunted nightmares of the leadership at the time.

-Weapon mentors of the Chinese Warring States Period would have found congenial company comparing notes with today’s reactionaries―assuming such racist paranoids could converse freely with strangers.
+Weapon mentors of the Chinese Warring States Period would have found congenial company comparing notes with today’s reactionaries — assuming such racist paranoids could talk freely with strangers.

 Dollar democrats may call themselves (Banana) Republican, (Corporate) Democrat, Neo-Liberal (thus corporate elitists), Conservative, Labour, Radical Populist, Institutional Revolutionary, People’s Party cadres, feudal monarchists, fascist militarists or imperial totalitarians.
 At the bottom of their calculations lurks a morbid fear of war-to-the-death between the haves and the have-nots.
 The only difference between left- and right-wingers is their projection of who will more likely “win” this war; even though no-one, rich or poor, has ever come out ahead during such a stupid and destructive conflict.